-1. Measures to Revitalize the General Meeting of Shareholders and Facilitate the Smooth Exercise of Voting Rights
+1. Measures to Revitalize the General Meeting of Shareholders and Facilitate the Smooth Exercise of Voting Rights Updated

-Supplementary Evalenations Supplementary Explanations Early Notification of General Meeting of Shareholders The Company distributes a notice of convocation around three weeks prior to the meeting as a general rule.
-For the 152nd Ordinary General Meeting of Shareholders (the fiscal year ended March 31, 2017), the notice was distributed on Thursday, June 1, 2017, 21 days prior to the date of the meeting.
-The Company disclosed the notice of convocations on its website before the date of mailing in light of earliest possible information service (Japanese: on May 26, English translation: on June 1.)
-Scheduling Ordinary General The Ordinary General Meeting of Shareholders is scheduled on off-peak Meeting of shareholders to days, when many other companies' meetings are not concentrated (the Avoid the Peak Period 152nd Ordinary General Meeting of Shareholders was held on Friday, June 23, 2017).
+Supplementary Explanations Early Notification of General Meeting of Shareholders The Company distributes a notice of convocation three weeks prior to the meeting as a general rule.
+For the 153nd Ordinary General Meeting of Shareholders (the fiscal year ended December 31, 2017), the notice was distributed on Thursday, March 1, 2018, 19 days prior to the date of the meeting.
+The Company disclosed the notice of convocations on its website before the date of mailing in light of earliest possible information service (Japanese: on February 28, English translation: on March 6.)
+Scheduling Ordinary General Meeting of shareholders to Avoid the Peak Period In fiscal year 2017, there was a change in fiscal year-end from March 31 to December 31.
+Therefore-the time for the Ordinary General Meeting of Shareholders was changed from June to March.
+Furthermore, the Company is making efforts to hold the meeting earlier.
 Allowing the Electronic Exercise of Voting Rights The exercise of voting rights via the Internet has been adopted since the 142nd Ordinary General Meeting of Shareholders (the fiscal year ended March 31, 2007).
 Participation in Electronic Voting Platform and Other Initiatives to Enhance the Voting Environment for Institutional Investors The Company has been participating in the electronic voting platform operated by ICJ since the 142nd Ordinary General Meeting of Shareholders (the fiscal year ended March 31, 2007).
 Providing Convocation Notice in English For facilitating foreign shareholders' exercise of voting rights, an English version of the notice of convocation of the General Meeting of Shareholders is prepared and posted on the websites of the Tokyo Stock Exchange and the Company, along with the original Japanese version.
 Other From the 150th Ordinary General Meeting of Shareholders, the Company started to organize events such as the introduction of its business and the exhibition of its product line before or after the commencement of the General Meeting of Shareholders, as part of an initiative to promote shareholders' understanding of its businesses.
 In addition, a video of the business report shown at the Meeting is posted on the Company's website.
 Furthermore, the voting status of the shareholders present at the Meeting was monitored by a questionnaire, distributed on the spot as a reference, to be added to the voting results up to the day prior to the Meeting, and disclosed in the extraordinary report.

-2. IR Activities
+2. IR Activities Updated

-Supplementary Explanations Explanation by the Representative Preparation and Stated in "V. Other, 2.
+Supplementary Explanations Explanation by the Representative I Preparation and Stated in "V. Other, 2.
 Other Matters Concerning the Corporate Publication of Governance System" Disclosure In addition, the Company prepares and publishes the "IR Basic Policy" N/A Policy as policies for executing IR activities for enhancing its corporate value through constructive dialogue with shareholders and investors.